Pezz89/PySoundConcat/src/sppysound/docs/tutorial.rst

     database = {
         # Enables creation of symbolic links to files not in the database rather
-        # than making pysical copies.
+        # than making physical copies.
         "symlink": True
     }

-    # Sets the weighting for each analysis. a higher weighting gives an analysis
+    # Sets the weighting for each analysis.
+A higher weighting gives an analysis
-    # higher presendence when finding the best matches.
+    # higher precedence when finding the best matches.
     matcher_weightings = {
         "f0" : 1.,
         "spccntr" : 1.,